nickyiliwang0000/h/css/cross-browser-testing.md

 When working with any new property, check CanIUse to see if a prefix is needed to ensure the property can run properly.
 CCS3 has been out for a while now, meaning prefixes are less common to see but are still used and important to understand.

 ## Mobile Testing
-All tools aside, testing on actual hardware is always preferable.
+Most browser dev tools come with a way to preview what your site will look like on mobile.
+However, there are occassionally discrepencies between what the dev tools show you, and how the site actually appears on a device.
+For this reason, testing on actual hardware is always preferable.
+Try it on your phone to start, but it's also a great idea to find someone with a different phone or tablet model who can test your site for you too!

 For testing on iOS (iPhone), Xcode (an application used to develop iOS apps) is useful for testing your websites on various device sizes.